Ahmedhamed77/Ahmedhamed77/README.md

 - 🔭 I’m currently working on ... projects with React and React native using typescript
 - 🌱 I’m currently learning ...
-Kotlin and android
+Kotlin
 - 👯 I’m looking to collaborate on ...Open Source Projects
 - 💬 Ask me about ... anything I will try to help you if I can